 Commonly referred to as Staten Island Tech or SITHS, Staten Island Technical High School was founded in 1988.
 Operated by the New York City Department of Education, the school is located in Staten Island, New York City.
-Back in 2005, SITHS became the only specialized high school in the entire borough.
+Back in 2005, Staten Island School became the only specialized high school in the entire borough.

-Since being established, it has consistently ranked among the best schools in the city in terms of attendance, graduation rate, and Regents test scores.
+Since being established, SI Technical High School has consistently ranked among the best schools in the city in terms of student performance, attendance, graduation rate, and Regents test scores.
 The school ranked 1st on the New York Post’s list of the city’s best high schools and 15th in the nation in 2012.

 As a result, applying to SITHS is very competitive.
 Students from Staten Island and Brooklyn make up the majority of the school’s population.
 To improve your chances of getting accepted, it is advised to prepare for the SHSAT to maximize your test score.
 For students in Staten Island, we have tutoring at our Staten Island office.
 We also have a prep class during the week and one on Saturdays.
 We added the Saturday class for any students who live in Brooklyn or attend school in Brooklyn during the week.